Yvand/Hugo-EntraCP/content/docs/how-to/register-application.md

 ---
-title: "Grant access to your tenant"
+title: "Register your application"
 description: ""
 lead: ""
 date: 2021-05-20T10:45:06Z
-lastmod: 2021-12-13
+lastmod: 2025-08-21
 draft: false
 images: []
 toc: true
 ---

-Follow this article to create an app registration in your Microsoft Entra ID tenant, and grant the permissions that EntraCP needs.
+You need to create an app registration in your Microsoft Entra ID tenant, to allow EntraCP to connect.
+This article will guide you through the steps to create it.

 ## Permissions required